Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Michael Rivkin, MD, discusses research underway to treat pediatric strokes with clot-busting drugs, similar to those used to treat adult strokes.

 The current standard of care for adults, if the stroke is caught early, is to give intravenous tissue plasminogen activator (tPA) to dissolve any blood clot that might be causing the stroke.
-The five-year international Thrombolysis in Pediatric Stroke (TIPS) study is investigating intravenous tPA for children with acute ischemic stroke.
-Boston Children’s and other pediatric primary stroke centers are enrolling children 2 to 17 years old, who present within 4.5 hours of stroke onset, to test the safety of three alternative intravenous doses of tPA.
-A recent study found that providing TIPS training to pediatric centers increased their readiness to treat children with acute stroke.
+Boston Children's Cerebrovascular Disorders and Stroke program served as a primary enrollment center and Core Imaging Center for the NIH-funded Thrombolysis in Pediatric Stroke (TIPS) study, which investigated IV tPA treatment for children presenting with 4.5 hours of onset of acute ischemic stroke.
+Recent published studies led by investigators in the Cerebrovascular Disorders and Stroke Program found that providing TIPS training to pediatric centers significantly increased their readiness to treat children with acute stroke.

 Led by Michael Rivkin, MD, Laura Lehman, MD, and Cameron Trenor, MD, this collaborative research project is collecting standardized data on the diagnosis, investigation, treatment and outcome of children with stroke, to better understand stroke conditions in newborns and older children.
 The information is shared in an international data repository used to help practitioners around the world better understand stroke in children.
 Ultimately, the study's data will lead to clinical trials.